 If there are concerns about domestic violence, child abuse and neglect, or sexual abuse, choose a provider who has been trained in these issues and clearly understands the specialized knowledge and skills required for these types of cases.

 The provider will also be asked to sign an agreement that he or she will follow and adhere to the program’s terms and conditions for service.
 To review the qualifications and guidelines that the provider must follow, read the uniform standards of practice for providers of supervised visitation.

 Contact or check with your local Family Court Services office in your local court.
 Generally, each court’s Family Court Services office has a list of providers in your area.
 You can also ask your local court clerk’s office.

-In addition, the Supervised Visitation Network (SVN) maintains a directory of service providers.
-These supervised visitation providers are paid members of the SVN organization and are listed by state.
-Keep in mind that the SVN does not regulate or regularly monitor the providers listed in its directory.
+In addition, the California Association of Supervised Visitation Service Providers and the Supervised Visitation Network (SVN) may have informatoin about service providers.
+Keep in mind that these agencies do not regulate or regularly monitor the providers listed as members with their organization.
 So make sure you always interview the provider you choose and make sure he or she is qualified and trained and meets child abuse and fingerprinting clearance requirements.

 Tips for the visiting parent